How old do I need to be to volunteer?

-- Adult volunteers (18 years and over) serve a minimum of 100 hours in no less than six months and no more than one year.
+- Adult volunteers (18 years and over) serve a minimum of 100 hours in no less than nine months.

-- Teen volunteers (minimum 16 years) serve a minimum of 60 hours in five consecutive months.
+- Teen volunteers (minimum 16 years) serve a minimum of 60 hours over five consecutive months.

 - Volunteers agree to come in once a week for a three-hour shift on the same day and shift each week.

 Can I volunteer more than once a week?